chymchym1905/auto-time-workflow/README.md

 In order to run this script, you need might need to install OpenH624 for opencv.
 Put open264 dll inside `AppData\Local\Programs\Python\Python310\Lib\site-packages\cv2` or the location that contains opencv

 Install Python at least 3.8 and install the required package.
-Virutal environment is optional
+Virtual environment is optional

 Windows venv:
 ```